kagof/rl-plugin-brimhaven-agility/README.md

 ## Configuration

-Weightings are configurable so if the user wants to avoid a specific obstacle, they can do so by giving it a very high weighting.
+If the player wishes to avoid a particular obstacle, they can do so using configuration.
+This may be useful to, for example, avoid the darts obstacle which lowers your agility level by 2 when failed.

 ![](images/config.png)

+## Possible future features

+These are potential ideas for future expansions of this plugin.

+* removing the hint arrow once the ticket has been claimed
+* highlighting the correct plank to use on the 3 plank obstacle
+* an overlay when outside the arena displaying whether the player can enter (taking into account the teleport time-out and whether the player has paid or not)

 ## Acknowledgements